 While the British and American interventions in the far North, Siberia and Caspian are covered in dozens of books, the French interventions are almost completely ignored.
 The gap annoyed me, especially since the French official history of the fighting is available and clearly contradicts the figures that are repeated in all general histories.
 The result was that I wrote a military history of the French in the Ukraine, How Odessa Became Red, with the kind assistance of Tom Hillman and Alexis Mehtidis (who provided vital material from Russian and Greek sources respectively) sorting out the fact from the fiction.
 Details are here.
-Osprey are releasing Armies in Southern Russia, 1918-1919 on this topic, but I have not had a chance to read it yet.
+Osprey have covered the same campaign in Armies in Southern Russia, 1918-1919 but it is useful really only for the uniforms.

 Only one really good history covers the Czech, Komuch and Kolchak campaigns from a military angle: Remembering a Forgotten War: civil war in eastern European Russia and Siberia, 1918-1920 by Serge P. Petroff.

 Vladivostok under red and white rule: Revolution and Counterrevolution in the Russian Far East, 1920-1922 by Canfield F. Smith is useful for the very far east after Kolchak (it covers far more than just Vladivostok) and is a useful follow-on from Petroff.